traefik/traefik/docs/content/providers/marathon.md

 #### `tls.ca`

-Certificate Authority used for the connection to the connection to Marathon.
+Certificate Authority used for the secured connection to Marathon.

 ```toml tab="File (TOML)"
 [providers.marathon.tls]